Tiantsoa79/cc-d1-my-wallet-Tiantsoa79/README.md

 1. Open a command prompt or terminal.
 2. Navigate to the directory containing the C# source file.
 3. Ensure you have the .NET SDK installed.
 If not, download and install it from [Microsoft's website](https://dotnet.microsoft.com/download).
-4. Compile the C# file using the command: `csc WalletApp.cs`.
-5. Run the compiled program using the command: `WalletApp.exe`.
+4. Run the program using the command: `dotnet run`.